MilanPecov/15-Puzzle-Solvers/README.md

 # Running the puzzle solvers

-This code implements two different puzzle solvers
+This code implements two different puzzle solvers:
 * Breadth First Algorithm
-* A* Algorithm
+* __A* Algorithm__
-  * Heuristic 1: counting the number of misplaces tiles
+  * **Heuristic 1:** Counting the number of misplaced tiles
-  * Heuristic 2: finding the sum of the Manhattan distances between each block and its position in the goal configuration
+  * **Heuristic 2:** Finding the sum of the Manhattan distances between each block and its position in the goal configuration
+  * **Heuristic 3:** Combining Manhattan distance, Linear Conflict, and walking distance for a comprehensive estimate (default heuristic)

 ```
-from fifteen_puzzle_solvers.puzzle import Puzzle
+from fifteen_puzzle_solvers.domain import Puzzle
-from fifteen_puzzle_solvers.algorithms import AStar, BreadthFirst
+from fifteen_puzzle_solvers.services.algorithms import AStar, BreadthFirst
-from fifteen_puzzle_solvers.solver import PuzzleSolver
+from fifteen_puzzle_solvers.services.solver import PuzzleSolver

 puzzle = Puzzle([[1, 2, 3, 4], [5, 6, 7, 8], [0, 10, 11, 12], [9, 13, 14, 15]])